Tutorial

 Attention

-This is not what would happen if we plugged the above in to a basic calculator, it would instead give us a value of:
+This is not what would happen if you plugged the above in to a basic calculator, it would instead give you a value of:

 float(expression)